 Expanding Global Connections for Young Leaders

+On July 13, we launched Global Connections, an international leadership and diplomacy program for high school and college students.
+The goal of the 4-week virtual program is to provide students with leadership and communication skills by connecting them with international experts for engaging and informative discussions on important global topics.
+The program also offers insight into various international career options and expands the students’ personal and professional networks around the world.
 The past two weeks were a time for relationship building, learning, and exploration.
 During meetings with international emerging leaders, the students engaged in conversation around important global issues and expanded their knowledge of current affairs.
 Many of the guest speakers included former participants in the International Visitor Leadership Program, the U.S. State Department’s premier citizen diplomacy and exchange program.
 Conversations were open and informal, allowing students the opportunity to learn about and discuss different approaches to addressing worldwide challenges such as climate change, global health, women’s issues, and COVID-19.

 Participating students came from across the United States (and one from Kenya!) and are an inspiring and accomplished cohort.
 Involved in numerous extracurricular clubs and volunteer activities, the students were also busy this summer with new hobbies such as coding, cake decorating, and painting.
 Many speak more than one language, including Thai, Japanese, Arabic, Chinese, and French.